Caiman: Closet-Organizing Hat Clips

 Once the Kickstarter project launched, Enventys Partners’ crowdfunding team continued to manage the campaign, running Facebook Ads, sending out updates, managing social media, garnering press coverage, coordinating cross promotions and much more.

 After the crowdfunding campaign, the Enventys Partners team opted to sell the product solely on Amazon.
 Traditional forms of selling online tend to involve paying substantial amounts in marketing dollars, often dictated by resellers.
 This leads to a higher level of customer acquisition costs that don’t make sense for a low-cost product, like Caiman Hit Clips.
-Amazon was the logical choice because of the reasonable costs to sell there and the shear volume of website traffic.
+Amazon was the logical choice because of the reasonable costs to sell there and the sheer volume of website traffic.
 Moving directly to Amazon meant that the team was able to start making money as soon as the product was listed.

 Enventys Partners’ ecommerce team worked hard to ensure success on Amazon by using competitor research, keyword optimization, image and product description optimization and other strategies to help improve the ranking on Amazon’s search.
 As this is a new and unique product, the team had to get as many positive reviews as possible to help with social proof and improve the product’s ranking on Amazon.
 Platforms like Feedback Genius and Seller Labs were used to gather positive product reviews that would boost rank, and a proactive customer service team was built to handle any inquiries or problems.
 Additionally, the team used Facebook Ads, as well as ads through Amazon’s platform.